Adriano Nicot: Selected exhibitions

 Nicot has been highly active in exhibiting his art at a range of venues and has participated in over sixty solo and collective art exhibitions in Cuba, the United States, and Peru since launching his professional art career in the early 1990s.
 Nicot's first solo exhibitions were the pair of shows titled La Violencia de las Horas I & II (The Violence of the Hours) at Havana's Galeria Kahlo.
 The foreword to this first exhibition (Part I) was written by another notable Cuban art figure, Carlos Guzman, director of Havana's Galeria Kahlo.
 As a member of the UNEAC, Manuel Vidal wrote the foreword to the catalog of Nicot's September 1994 exhibition Encuentros Cercanos (Close Encounters).

-Throughout his exhibition career Nicot has exhibited with several other notable Latin American artists, including Antonia Eiriz, Manuel Vidal, Hilda Vidal, Tomas Sanchez, Zaida del Rio, José Bedia, Belkis Ayon, Emilio Hector Rodriguez, Sandra Ceballos, Clara Morera, Carlos Artime, Miguel Fleitas, Miguel Rodez and others.
+Throughout his exhibition career Nicot has exhibited with several other notable Latin American artists, including Antonia Eiriz, Manuel Vidal, Hilda Vidal, Josignacio, Tomas Sanchez, Zaida del Rio, José Bedia, Belkis Ayon, Yamilet Sempe, Emilio Hector Rodriguez, Sandra Ceballos, Clara Morera, Carlos Artime, Miguel Fleitas, Miguel Rodez, Edel Alvarez Galban, and others.
 He has been curated by Hortensia Montero, Anthony Ardavin, Niten, Ana Juncadella Barbosa and David Fernández among others.

-Since relocating to the United States Nicot has exhibited throughout South Florida as well as in Connecticut and internationally in Cusco, Peru.
+Since relocating to the United States Nicot has exhibited throughout Central and South Florida as well as in Connecticut and internationally in Cusco, Peru.
 He has also exhibited in high-profile venues such as Art Basel Miami, the Ritz Carlton Hotel, and the Coral Gables Museum.